 - Costs of obtaining independent financial and/or legal advice;

 - Obligations to financier under the terms of the mortgage;

 - Reduction in flexibility with regards the secured property; and

 - Whether an alternative arrangement may be more appropriate or cost effective.

 How Long Will Legal Advice Take and How Much Does It Cost?

 We will need to see the mortgage document at least one business day before we see you.
 We will read the mortgage and make notes to discuss with you.

-We offer general advice on Reverse Mortgages for $750 plus GST.
-This amount is based on our general consideration of the mortgage document plus a 45 minute meeting with you in discussing our comments (with a focus on the effect of the Reverse Mortgage) and to answer your questions.
+We offer general advice on Reverse Mortgages for $850 plus GST.
+This amount is based on our general consideration of the mortgage document plus a 45 minute meeting with you to discuss our comments (with a focus on the effect of the Reverse Mortgage) and to answer your questions.